pkic/pqccm/README.md

 ## Open Quantum Safe

 OQS is an open source software library that implements PQC [algorithms](https://openquantumsafe.org/liboqs/algorithms/), as well as integrations such as into OpenSSL.

+## 3Key Company

+[CZERTAINLY](https://docs.czertainly.com/docs) is an open-source trust services lifecycle management platform supporting PQC algorithms and initially focusing on the signature schemes Falcon, Dilithium, and SPHINCS+ that are planned to be released as part of the platform in January 2023.

+Other PQC algorithms and encryption schemes are on the roadmap during 2023.

 # References